-An important new provision was recently added to the UK’s Environment Bill, which could establish world leading legislation to tackle the country’s complicity in global deforestation.
+The UK’s Environment Bill includes an important provision which could establish world leading legislation to tackle the country’s complicity in global deforestation.

-While this new provision is a step in the right direction, there are several ways it could be strengthened.
-As the Environment Bill goes back to the House of Commons for the report stage, our new parliamentary briefing lays out the three key changes that should be made to ensure Schedule 16 effectively tackle’s the UK’s role in global deforestation:
+While this provision is a step in the right direction, there are several ways it could be strengthened.
+As the Environment Bill returns to Parliament, our parliamentary briefing lays out the three key changes that should be made to ensure Schedule 16 effectively tackle’s the UK’s role in global deforestation:

 1) Tackle the role of UK finance